 - education of and outreach to High School Biology teachers

+Download a letter from our Convener (PDF: 334KB) about opportunities for graduate students.
 By highlighting what our faculty, graduate students, post-doctoral scholars, and other affiliates have been doing to promote student success in biology, the Biology Education Area is mobilizing the department, the university, and professional societies to educate the next generation to develop the advanced reasoning and problem-solving abilities that are so critical to new discoveries in the life sciences.
+Note: these projects are externally funded.

 Biology Education News